FAA to name adviser to handle 'crush' of industry drone queries

-FAA Administrator Michael Huerta said the new position would deal with "an absolute crush" of outside interest from the private sector and allow regulators within the agency's Unmanned Aircraft Systems (UAS) integration office to concentrate on crafting new regulations for commercial drone use.
+FAA Administrator Michael Huerta said the new position would deal with what has become "an absolute crush" of outside interest from the private sector and allow safety regulators within the agency's Unmanned Aircraft Systems (UAS) integration office to concentrate on crafting new regulations for commercial drone use.

 He said the aim was to put "more resources" on drone integration "to elevate its profile within the agency."

-The job, which has not yet been filled, is the latest FAA action to enhance its accommodation of commercial drones in the face of mounting pressure from Congress and private industry.
+The job, which has not yet been filled, is the latest in a series of FAA actions to enhance its accommodation of commercial drones in the face of mounting pressure from Congress and private industry.

-The FAA, which hopes to have final regulations in place by the start of 2017, has also taken steps to broaden the corporate use of drones on a case-by-case basis.
+The FAA, which hopes to have final drone regulations in place by the start of 2017, has also taken steps to broaden the corporate use and testing of drones on a case-by-case basis.

-“It’s almost an external focus on how we can ensure that we’re being responsive to industry and the global community, while at the same time actually getting the work done that’s getting things into the air space system,” Huerta told reporters.
+"It's almost an external focus on how we can ensure that we're being responsive to industry and the global community, while at the same time actually getting the work done that's getting things into the air space system," Huerta told reporters at an aviation forum in Washington.

-The Small UAV Coalition, which includes e-commerce companies Amazon.com (AMZN.O) and Google Inc (GOOGL.O), said the change could further expedite FAA movement on commercial drones.

-"Elevating and more fully resourcing the UAS industry at the FAA is long overdue but a welcome recognition," said coalition executive director Michael Drobac.

 The change essentially splits in two the position of former FAA drone office manager James Williams, who recently retired.